JSON

 Now, to extract key-value pairs from this JSON object in Pentaho Data Integration, you would typically use the "JSON Input" step.

-In the JSON Input step, the datastream field name, path and data type are defined.
+In the JSON Input step, the data stream field name, path and data type are defined.

 id